88-degrees/Book-of-Changes/appendix01s1.md

 Paragraph 3 has also been explained; but there remains something to be said on the Chinese text for 'occupies the God-given position,' or, literally, 'treads on the seat of Tî.'
 Canon McClatchie has--'The imperial throne is now occupied.'
 I think that 'the seat of Tî' is synonymous with 'the seat of Heaven,' in paragraph 2 of this treatise on hexagram 5.
 If Confucius, or whoever was the writer, had before him the phrase as it occurs in the Shû, I, 12, the force of Tî will depend on the meaning assigned to it in that part of the Shû.
 That the fifth line occupies the place of authority is here the only important point.

-<a name="fn_135"></a>[`224:XI`](#fr_135) There is nothing to be said on the explanation of the Thwan here beyond what has been noticed on the different paragraphs of the Text.
-Canon McClatchie translates:--'The Thwan means that Heaven and Earth have now conjugal intercourse with each other .... and the upper and lower (classes) unite together.'
+<a name="fn_135"></a>[`224:XI`](#fr_135) There is nothing to be said on the explanation of the **Thwan** here beyond what has been noticed on the different paragraphs of the Text.
+Canon McClatchie translates: -- 'The Thwan means that Heaven and Earth have now conjugal intercourse with each other .... and the upper and lower (classes) unite together.'
 But in both clauses the Chinese characters are the same.
-Why did he not go on to say--'the upper and lower classes have conjugal intercourse together;' or rather, why did he not dismiss, the idea of such intercourse from his mind altogether?
-Why make the Yî appear to be gross, when there is not the shadow of grossness in it?
-The paragraph here well illustrates how the ruling idea in all the antinomies of the Yî is that of authority and strength on the one side, and of inferiority and weakness on the other.
+Why did he not go on to say -- 'the upper and lower classes have conjugal intercourse together;' or rather, why did he not dismiss, the idea of such intercourse from his mind altogether?
+Why make the [**Yí ䷚**](e9a290yi.md) appear to be gross, when there is not the shadow of grossness in it?
+The paragraph here well illustrates how the ruling idea in all the antinomies of the [**Yí ䷚**](e9a290yi.md) is that of authority and strength on the one side, and of inferiority and weakness on the other.

 <a name="fn_136"></a>[`224:XII`](#fr_136) All the symbolism here springs from the trigram [**Kūn ䷁**](./e59da4kun.md) occupying in the figure the inner or lower place, and [**Qián ䷀**](./e4b9beqian.md) the outer or upper.
 It is for the inner trigram to take the initiative; p.
 225 but how can earth (symbolised by [**Kūn ䷁**](./e59da4kun.md)) take the place of heaven (symbolised by [**Qián ䷀**](./e4b9beqian.md))?
 As in nature it is heaven that originates and not earth, so in a state the upper classes must take the initiative, and not the lower.

 <a name="fn_137"></a>[`225:XIII`](#fr_137) To understand the various points in this commentary, it is only necessary to refer to the Text of the hexagram.
 The proper correlate of line 2 is line 5, and I have said therefore that it 'responds to (the corresponding line in) [**Qián ䷀**](./e4b9beqian.md).'
 The editors of the Khang-hsî edition, however, would make the correlate to it all the lines of [**Qián ䷀**](./e4b9beqian.md), as being more agreeable to the idea of union.

 I do not think that a second paragraph has been lost.
-The p.
-226 '[**Tóngrén ䷌**](e5908ce4babatongren.md) says' is merely a careless repetition of the three concluding characters of paragraph 1.
+The [p.
+226](#p-226) '[**Tóng Rén ䷌**](e5908ce4babatongren.md) says' is merely a careless repetition of the three concluding characters of paragraph 1.

 <a name="fn_138"></a>[`226:XIV`](#fr_138) The position in the fifth place indicates the dignity, and its being central, in the centre of the upper trigram, indicates the virtue, of the lord of the figure.